pypa/packaging.python.org/source/specifications/core-metadata.rst

 .. versionadded:: 1.0

 A string containing the distribution's version number.
-This field  must be in the format specified in :pep:`440`.
+This field  must be in the format specified in the :ref:`Version specifier specification <version-specifiers>`.

 Example::